 INFORMATION FOR CONTRIBUTORS

-3. Submissions should follow the style and referencing system recommended in the Sixth Edition of the Publication Manual of the American Psychological Association.
+4. Submissions should follow the style and referencing system recommended in the Sixth Edition of the Publication Manual of the American Psychological Association.
 The authors are responsible for acquiring the rights to quote from other publications (text, tables, figures, illustrations).

-7. The editors wish to remind everyone that ghostwriting and guest authorship practices are a violation of academic integrity, and that it is the responsibility of the author submitting a manuscript to provide information about all persons contributing to that publication.
+8. Please do remember that ghostwriting and guest authorship practices are a violation of academic integrity, and that it is the responsibility of the author submitting a manuscript to provide information about all persons contributing to that publication.

-8. Authors will receive electronic proofs via email for final correction.
+10. Authors will receive electronic proofs via email for final correction.
 These must be returned to the editor by the dates determined by the publication schedule.

 1. Presentation of the research problem in the context of the literature (assessed as being unsatisfactory, satisfactory, exhaustive);